iip-ecosphere/platform/platform/examples/examples.python/README.md

 The following build steps are still there and replaced by the single build step `mvn install`.
 These lecacy build steps may be removed in future revisions.

-  * Obtain the actual platform configuration meta-model and the IIP-Ecosphere Python service environment, which is intentionally not included here: `mvn -P EasyGen generate-sources`
+  * Obtain the actual platform configuration meta-model and the oktoflow Python service environment, which is intentionally not included here: `mvn -P EasyGen generate-sources`
   * Instantiate the application.
 This creates the interfaces, the generic implementation of the services and data classes as well as the Spring Cloud Stream services, but it does not bind the service implementation against the application (not compilable so far, please note the `generateAppsNoDeps` argument): `mvn -P EasyGen exec:java@generateAppsNoDeps`
   * If you try the example from an IDE, please perform a Maven project refresh.
 In extreme cases, for the first run, you may even have to restart your IDE here.
   * Compile the project with `mvn -P App install -DskipTests`.
 This makes the service implementations for source and receiver available to the instantiation.